mozilla/fxa/packages/fxa-js-client/CONTRIBUTING.md

 `grunt debug` - builds the regular library, runs test, watches for changes.
 Helpful when you are debugging.

-`grunt release` - will prepare a new release of this library.
+`grunt release` - will prepare a new release of this library with the version in `package.json`.
-After the task, push the repositories in `build` and `docs` directories.
-Tag it on GitHub using the Releases feature.
+ It will create or update the repositories in `build` and `docs`.
+If the version in `package.json` has not changed, then the tagging will be skipped.

 ### SJCL Notes